Community Moderator program

-The Opensource.com team will invite new moderators twice a year by monitoring contributors who have reached Open Minded status or who are approaching 100 points on the site.
-After a contributor has agreed to becoming an moderator, the team will send them a welcome kit that documents how they interact with the team and provide resources for them to be successful.
-The moderators will also receive a SWAG kit for their commitment.
+The Opensource.com team will invite new Community Moderators twice a year by monitoring contributors who have reached Open Minded status or who are approaching 100 points on the site.
+After a contributor has agreed to becoming an Community Moderator, the team will send them a welcome kit that documents how they interact with the team and provide resources for them to be successful.
+The Community Moderators will also receive a SWAG kit for their commitment.

-These are the expectations of Opensource.com moderators, which are not channel/group specific.
+These are the expectations of Opensource.com Community Moderators, which are not channel or group specific.

 - A one year minimum commitment